tanveerkn/Reputation-Score-Model/README.md

 #      Trust and Believe – Should We?
 # Evaluating the Trustworthiness of Twitter Users

 This model is used to calculate the reputation score for a twitter user.
-The model is base on both the user level and content level entity for each twitter user.
-The details are given in the paper.
+The model is based on both the user level and content level entity of a twitter user.
+For each twitter user, we extract different features and used it to calculate his reputation score.
+The details for feature extraction and calculating the reputation scorre is given in the paper.

 ## Description
-These scripts are used to extract different features for twitter user and are then used to calculate the reputation score for each twitter users.
+These pyhthon scripts are used to extract different features for twitter user and are then used to calculate the reputation score for each twitter users.
 We generate a dataset for 500 twitter users and then used different regression models to find the one that best fit to our model.

 ## Organization
 The project consist of the following files:
 ### data_set.csv
 The datasetr consist of the 20 features of 500 twitter users including the reputation score for eah user.
-These features consist of both the user level and content level entities.
 ### feature_extraction.py
-This python scipt is used to calculate the reputation score of a twitter user based on cite
+This python scipt is used to calculate the reputation score of a twitter user and further used it to generate a dataset.
+The reputation score is based on:

 - Social reputation of the user
 - Content score of the tweets